ryan-mcclue/ryan-mcclue/src/perf.md

 IMPORTANT: if many core machine, won't get full memory bandwidth on 1 core as 1 core cannot saturate memory bus and with mask is `0<=mask` wheres mod is `0<mask`
-IMPORTANT: in loop, see have 3 cycle dependency chain. so, as 2 read ports, try to issue 8 reads per loop
+IMPORTANT: in loop, see have 3 cycle dependency chain. so, as 2 read ports, try to issue 8 reads per loop Looking a memory bandwidth, remember L1 cache is I$+D$, so half what listing on specs.
+L3 cache shared, so hard to discern with graph
+IMPORTANT: some caches might be designed for latency rather than throughput, so bandwidth of L2 and L3 might be similar